 Frequently asked questions

-No, McAfee itself is a legit antivirus software, but if you see any pop up that asks you to enter confidential information, then it’s very likely a virus.
-McAfee would never ask for your personal or financial details and they’ll certainly never ask you to call them
+No, McAfee itself is a legit antivirus software, but if you see any pop-up with a McAfee logo that asks you to enter confidential information, then it’s very likely a virus.
+The legitimate company would never ask for your personal or financial details, and they’ll certainly never ask you to call them.

 To get rid of McAfee pop-ups, we recommend using an antivirus software such as TotalAV.
 It’ll scan your entire system for viruses and you can then remove them easily.
-We also suggest clearing your browser’s data and blocking notifications from suspicious sites.
+We also suggest clearing your browser’s data and removing suspicious extensions.